MinecraftForge/Documentation/rendering/modelblock.md

 ```

 Now of course, we can't rely on the vanilla machinery figuring out right way to map our properties to JSON strings so we'll have to give it a hand.
-In order to describe our mapping, we'll need a client proxy
+In order to describe our mapping, we'll need a client proxy.
+Using the client proxy, we'll create a custom `StateMap`, using `StateMap.Builder` that ignores our `POWERED` state.

 ```java
 import net.minecraftforge.client.model.ModelLoader;
 public class ClientProxy extends CommonProxy {